 Each and every one of our cocoa beans is organic, Fair Trade and Fair For Life or Demeter Certified.
 That means they are grown sustainably in ways that promote biodiversity and positively impact the lives of the farmers we buy from.
 And by committing to paying significant quality premiums above market price we ensure that we get the best beans available, all the time.

 We work with our farmer groups and grower cooperatives throughout the world, to help their businesses grow and succeed.
 In the field we provide technical assistance and share our knowledge around great chocolate making and the cocoa industry.
-Our beans come primarily from the Democratic Republic of Congo, Peru and Panama We are always looking for new interesting beans and cocoa partners that share our commitments to quality, environmental sustainability, and ethical business practices.
+Our beans come from the Democratic Republic of Congo and Peru.
+We are always looking for new interesting beans and cocoa partners that share our commitments to quality, environmental sustainability, and ethical business practices.
 To learn about our sourcing and our cocoa bean pricing specifications, read on.

 We work with our farmer groups and grower cooperatives throughout the world, to help their businesses grow and succeed.
 In the field we provide quality feedback, market information and guidance around great chocolate making and the cocoa industry.
 Our goal is to have this directly translate to better harvests with higher quality beans and a better price for farmers.
-Currently, our current suppliers are Norandino in Peru, Esco Kivu in Democratic Republic of Congo (DRC) and Cocabo in Panama.
+Currently, our current suppliers are Norandino in Peru and Esco Kivu in Democratic Republic of Congo (DRC).
 We are always looking for new interesting beans and cocoa partners that share our commitments to quality, environmental sustainability, and ethical business practices.
 For more information about the farmers we work with, visit our sourcing map.

 We purchase cocoa beans from certified organic and fair trade producer groups comprised of small-holder farmers around the world.
 Our core principle is that we provide significant price premiums for cocoa beans based on quality.
 These premiums provide meaningful incentives for producers to improve the quality of their cocoa beans.
 Paying premium prices for high quality cocoa beans requires full transparency in our entire supply chain, in order to ensure that farmers are benefitting from these premiums and able to invest in their families and communities.
 All of our farmer coop and export partners must demonstrate full transparency in their business transactions.
 This enables us to verify what every farmer is paid and influence farmer remuneration through our pricing incentives.
 Our commitment to the the following three things enable Theo Chocolate to actively raise the bar for our entire industry: